dusieq95/discordbot/README.md

 - Ensure you ran `pip3 install -r requirements.txt`.

-- Check your Discord token—if it was regenerated or revoked, update it in your environment.
+- Check your Discord token if it was regenerated or revoked, update it in your environment.

 - **Bot Is Online but Doesn’t Respond**